 - Family Health International – United Nations Population Information Network (1996).
 Research confirms LAM’s effectiveness.
 (Retrieved 28/02/2017)

 - Society of Obstetricians and Gynaecologists of Canada (2015).
 SOGC Clinical Practice Guideline: Canadian Contraception Consensus (Part 2 of 4).
-See page S7 for LAM practice guidelines.
+See page S7 for LAM practice guidelines and statistics.
 (Retrieved 28/02/2017)

 - FHI360.org.
 Contraceptive Technology and Reproductive Health Series: Lactational Amenorrhea Method (LAM).
 (Retrieved 28/02/2017).